PMI Mortgage Insurance: You Can Pay Less

 Your PMI mortgage insurance premium reflects the risk of insuring you.
-Each PMI provider has its own schedule of premiums.Click to see today's rates (Oct 20th, 2017)
+Each PMI provider has its own schedule of premiums.Verify your new rate (Dec 11th, 2017)

 Like any insurer, mortgage insurance companies do a lot of research and crunch a lot of numbers.
 Insurers calculate how likely you are to cause a claim -- whether that's by getting in an auto accident, having a serious illness, or defaulting on your loan.